 Requirements for Progression to and Continuation in the Upper-Division Major

-Students must complete at least 52 hours of credit with an adjusted GPA of 2.00 on FSU coursework and at least half the required hours in General Education courses, including all English composition and mathematics, or an A.A.
+Students must complete at least 52 hours of credit with at least half the required hours in General Education courses, including all English composition and mathematics, or an A.A.
 Degree, each required pre-requiste completed with required final grade or enrolled in last pre-requiste.

 Departmental policy on grades and progress in the major